jacobdensford/jacobdensford.com/fell/playing-the-game.md

 Roll all your ability dice.

+For each die that rolls higher than your current hit points, gain one hit point.

-For each die that rolls its highest number, increase the ability's die by one step and gain one hit point.
+For each die that rolls its highest number, increase the ability's die by one step.

 Instead of increasing your INT die, you may gain a skill if the result of the roll was higher than your current number of skills.